 You can now register for Blue Jay's public program opportunities at your convenience!
 Register for any of our programs by clicking on the Blue Jay Point icon like the one below.
 Search for programs by location, age, date and more!

 NEW!
 Nature Peekers – Theme-related stories and activities for parent and child ages 18 months–3 years.

 – Theme-related stories and activities for parent and child ages 3–5 years.

-– A 3-day mini-camp offered monthly for youngsters ages 4–5 years in which they learn about a variety of topics through crafts, hikes, stories and other activities.
+– 3-day summer mini-camps offered for youngsters ages 4–5 years in which they learn about a variety of topics through crafts, hikes, stories and other activities.

 Family Wildlife Series

 – For truly "wild" families!
 All ages are welcome, but content is most appropriate for ages 5 and up.

 – Most "semesters," Blue Jay offers a homeschool series that meets eight times over four months.
 In the fall, the series is for 9–13 year-olds, and in the spring, the series is for 6–8-year-olds.
 See the Summer Blue Jay Program Directory